 What is gene editing?

-Every mom or dad contributes 3 billion letters, for a total of 6 billion to an offspring’s DNA or “book of life.”
+Every mom or dad contributes 3 billion letters, for a total of 6 billion to an offspring’s DNA or “encyclopedia of life.”
 This book is written with the letters A, G, T, and C, arranged in pairs in a nearly infinite combination resulting in a beautifully diverse set of outcomes.
 The methods of gene editing give scientists the ability to improve an animal’s genome by finding and correcting the one faulty letter or phrase its book of life.